Stackclash/5e-vault/5. Mechanics/Bestiary/Legendary Group/Green Dragon.md

 Either or both of these effects might appear in the area around a green dragon's lair, in addition to or instead of those described in the *Monster Manual*:

 - **Inviting Whispers.** Whispers rustle in the foliage within 1 mile of the dragon's lair.
 The words are indistinct, but a creature with an Intelligence score of 5 or higher interprets them as an invitation to move deeper into the greenery.
 - **Twisted Messengers.** The dragon can cause any Tiny Beast within 1 mile of its lair to act as its mouthpiece.
 The effect is horrendous, as the creature's throat and mouth temporarily warp into a twisted version of the dragon's own in order to allow the dragon's voice to issue forth.

-## Is homebrew
-_Source: Monster Manual_

-false